Monte Porreiro (Pontevedra): History

 The Monte Porreiro neighbourhood was developed on the basis of a Partial Plan derived from the General Plan of 1968, in which the former large Villa Buenos Aires estate was included as residential reserve land.
 In 1969, a model was presented of what was then called the gigantic Monte Porreiro housing estate, in which more than 2,000 dwellings of different types were planned in an area of 68 hectares.
 In the 1970s, the urban organisation and development of Monte Porreiro began, with the construction of a number of houses in the Reino Unido street, which was followed by modern towers on the highest slope of the estate.

 In 1973, the headquarters of the Regional Centre of the National University of Distance Education was inaugurated in Pontevedra and in 1987 it was moved to Monte Porreiro.

-In 20 years, the crop fields and pastures have become an outlying dormitory district very close to the urban centre.
+In 20 years, the crop fields and pastures have become an outlying dormitory district very close to the urban centre, with a large part of the neighbourhood's buildings being constructed in the 1980s.
 In November 1988, the Luis Seoane Secondary School was inaugurated in the neighbourhood.

 In November 1995, the tender for the construction of the Monte Porreiro health centre was announced, which was inaugurated in 1997.

 The Catholic parish church of the Good Shepherd was inaugurated by Julián Barrio, the archbishop of Santiago de Compostela, on 9 October 2010.
 Its plan is in the shape of a Scallop shell.

 In 2011, the new bridge across the Lérez River was inaugurated, connecting the district to the civil parish of Lérez and the monastery of San Salvador de Lérez.

 Since 2020, the Plaza de Europa park has had a 20-metre long zip line.
 In May 2020 the municipality of Pontevedra created a Metrominuto for the neighbourhood.

 Urban planning

 Monte Porreiro is a neighbourhood on the outskirts of Pontevedra, north-east of the city centre.
 It stretches along the Lérez river.
 The streets in the neighbourhood are named after European countries: France, Sweden, Denmark, the Netherlands, the United Kingdom, Portugal, Luxembourg, Ireland, Germany, Belgium and Greece.
+The central square of the neighbourhood is the Europe Square.

-To the west of the neighbourhood is the Mirador Park and to the east the UNED Park, which were part of the Buenos Aires villa, whose owner was Casimiro Gómez.
+To the west of the neighbourhood is the Belvedere Park and to the east the UNED Park, which were part of the Buenos Aires villa, whose owner was Casimiro Gómez.

 Very close to the neighbourhood, downstream, is the Lérez Beach.